kelvin-kahuho/Students-Database-Application/README.md

 python app.py

-6. Access the application in your web browser at: `http://localhost:5000`
+6. Access the application in your web browser at: `http://localhost:5000` or any port defined in your app.py file

 ## Contributing